kapsner/lightgbm.py/README.md

 ## Prerequisites

-Before you can start using the `lightgbm.py` package, make sure, the reticulate package is configured properly on your system.
+Before you can start using the `lightgbm.py` package, make sure, the reticulate R package is configured properly on your system (reticulate version >= 1.13.0.9006) and is pointing to a python environment.
 If not, you can e.g. install `miniconda`:

 ```r
 reticulate::install_miniconda(